lorxx504-Kongmeng/ansible/README.md

     state=present: Ensures that the package is installed. update_cache=yes: Updates the apt cache before installing the package.
     --become: This runs the command with sudo privileges, which is necessary for installing packages.

+# This is from ubuntu VMWare Server comments